 In the early 1990s, the student council lobbied Ryerson to first install recycling bins on campus, and eventually to make them available campus-wide.
 By the mid-1990s, they organized several student demonstrations in protest of tuition hikes.
 The president at the time, Victoria Bowman, brought 30 bags of ice to the President’s office as part of a tuition freeze protest.

 Ryerson’s student government has certainly changed through the years, but it has and will continue to undertake three major roles for the Ryerson community: provide free or affordable services to students, organize social and community-oriented events, and the role of an advocacy group dedicated to improving the condition of students on campus.

 Stay tuned for next month’s blog when we explore the history of student housing at Ryerson!

-The Ryerson University Archives has created an exhibit, running June 1 – October 31 2018, looking back at the history of the school.
+The Toronto Metropolitan University Archives has created an exhibit, running June 1 – October 31 2018, looking back at the history of the school.
 For each month the exhibit is open, we will feature in our blog one of the 5 themes of the exhibit: 5 pivotal moments in Ryerson’s history, Student Groups and Clubs, Student Government, Student Housing, and Athletics and Intramurals.

 For July’s blog – let’s explore the history of Student Groups and Clubs at Ryerson.